kitft/funsearch/README.md

 - Makes asynchronous API calls to sampler/evaluator/database agents

 ### Safety Features
-- Sandboxed code execution (container or process-based), code checked before runtime for safety. *in progress*
+- Sandboxed code execution (container or process-based), code checked before runtime for safety.
+NB - not fully 'safe' when multithreaded.
 - Model validation before search starts/graceful handling of API failures

 For implementation details and example problems, see the examples directory, particularly the section on *Adding additional programs*.